caltechlibrary/ead2dc/README.md

 There are two components to this service:

-* A Python 3 script to convert ArchivesSpace Encoded Archival Description (EAD) finding aids to Dublin Core (DC) records.
+* A Python 3 script to build an [Open Archives Initiative](https://www.openarchives.org/pmh/) (OAI) [Static Repository](https://www.openarchives.org/OAI/2.0/guidelines-static-repository.htm) from an ArchivesSpace repository using the ArchivesSpace API.
-* An Open Archives Initiative (OAI) data provider to provide access to the DC records.
+* A Flask web application that implements an OAI Data Provider to provide access to records in the Static Repository.

 [![License](https://img.shields.io/badge/License-BSD--like-lightgrey)](https://choosealicense.com/licenses/bsd-3-clause)